tean-lai/tean-lai.github.io/content/thoughts/experiences/admiring-parents.md

 **They positioned well for opportunities.** I think my Mom is particularly good at this.
 We had to move states while I was in elementary school, but my Mom made sure to find the best school district she could.
 It paid off immensely in many ways.
 I also wanted private violin lessons at some point, and although my Mom didn't know many great teachers, she found me a violin camp, that introduced me to my violin teacher, another GOAT in my life.
 Maybe a lot of luck was involved.
 But this luck only came after good positioning.

+**My Mom is always willing to help people.** She lowkey carries our extended family when it comes to taxes, utilities, even property management.
+But I see that she will drop her time to help co-workers too, even if they are texting her out of office hours.
+Naturally, I would just ignore out-of-office requests and am more selfish with my time in general, but seeing my Mom's generosity towards people is inspiring.

+**They don't obsess over what other people think.** I think this one is a good one.
+Both of my parents don't really concern themselves too much with maintaining an image.
+Their reputation at work is fine because they are competent.
+It was weird to me to see that a lot of people care quite a bit about what other people think of them.